Royal Lao Air Force: Soviet air bridge

 Although the Soviet Union did not contribute directly to the development of the RLAF, its actions in 1960–1961 had a great influence on RLAF development.
 In response to an appeal for help from Kong Le, the Soviet Union dedicated 44 transport aircraft to support of the Neutralist forces.
-Beginning in December 1960, the Soviets flew in military supplies, beginning with a battery of 105mm howitzers.
-Soviet pilots flew about 1,000 sorties by March 1961 in support of the Neutralists even as they withdrew northward onto the Plaine des Jarres.
+Beginning in December 1960, the Soviets flew in military supplies, beginning with a battery of 105 mm howitzers.
+Soviet pilots flew about 1,000 sorties by March 1961 in support of the Neutralists even as they withdrew northward onto the Plain of Jars.
 The Soviet effort included some drops of Kong Le's paratroopers, as well as the provision of three Lisunov Li-2s to his air force.
 During the same time frame, the Vietnam People's Air Force's 919th Transport Regiment flew 184 resupply sorties from northern Vietnam into Sam Neua.
 The communist efforts sparked American efforts to beef up the RLAF.

 When Kong Le retreated from Vientiane, he took with him two usable C-47s and two L-20 Beavers from Aviation Laotienne and formed the Neutralist Laotian Air Force.
-Nosavan's offensive followed Kong Le's forces to the Plaine des Jarres.
+Nosavan's offensive followed Kong Le's forces to the Plain of Jars.

 The Soviet air bridge terminated in May 1962, following the armistice of the 10th.
 In late 1962, a contingent of Neutralist cadets went to the Soviet Union for over a year's aviation training.
 Before the Soviets departed Laos, in November and December 1962, the Soviets bequeathed three Li-2s to the Neutralists, and three Li-2s and three Antonov An-2 biplanes to the Pathet Lao air arm.
 It also gave three Li-2s and a Mil Mi-4 helicopter to the RLAF.
 However, a lack of spare parts soon began to ground these aircraft.